Non-centrifugal cane sugar: Economy

 Generally produced for local markets, NCS probably was the dominant form of cane sugar consumption before the advent of large-scale production of refined sugar for export markets after 1700.
 Today, NCS has practically disappeared in most non-sugarcane producing countries, as it is traded internationally only in small amounts.
 However, NCS remains important in most sugarcane producing countries, as shown by the average share in the daily consumption of caloric sweeteners (g/person/day, 2007) in the following countries: Myanmar 46%; Bangladesh 20%; Colombia 19%; India 10%; Pakistan 10%.

 Most of NCS is produced on small scale in farms which process their own sugar cane using traditional technology.
 Production appears inefficient and its quality uneven.
 In some countries, such as India, Colombia, Brazil and Costa Rica, a larger scale NCS industry exists, which process cane from outside farmers using improved technology, which is centered on more efficient energy use and better processing to obtain homogeneous quality and scale-savings.

 According to the United Nations Food and Agriculture Organization (FAO) world NCS production has been practically stagnant since the mid 1980s, after modest increases in the previous twenty years, stabilizing at about 12 to 14 million metric tons per year.
 The real amount produced may be greater given the difficulties in tracking small scale on-farm production.
 However, whilst production of NCS has been declining in Asia, it has been rising, even if only slowly, in Latin America.
 NCS production in Latin America reached an all-time high in 2011, surpassing the two million metric ton level for the first time.
 This compares to around 1.6 million tons 20 years earlier.
 In Colombia, the share of sugarcane allocated to production of NCS is now the highest worldwide, at 40%.
 In Brazil, output rose from an estimated 280,000 tons in 2005 to 470,000 tons in 2011.

 NCS is traded mostly locally in un-branded, solid presentations, such as blocks, cones or other shapes.
-Such a feature limits its consumption given the difficulties involved in dealing with these solid presentations in the kitchen and in industry.
+Given the challenges associated with dealing with these solid presentations in the kitchen and in industry, such a trait restricts its consumption.
 In some countries (for example, Colombia, Ecuador, Venezuela and Costa Rica) solid NCS is being progressively replaced by user-friendly, branded, granulated presentations, often packed in plastic or paper bags for use at home and also as an industrial sweetener for the preparation of beverages and many other processed foods.
 It is also used to produce alcoholic beverages such as rum, and as a substrate for fermentation processes to produce alcohol and other derivatives.

 The international trade in NCS has been small and decreasing, reaching more recently levels in the order of 50,000 tons per year.
 Again, the true quantities are probably greater, as NCS is classified in different ways by importing countries.
 The introduction of the granulated presentation has permitted the development of a small specialty market in Europe, U.S. and Japan supplied by at least a few producers from India, Costa Rica, Colombia and Brazil.